DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 # Description of Format

 While this primer primarily discusses .sav and .por files, there are other possible file formats which are typically associated with the software SPSS.
-See [Appendix A Other SPSS File Formats](#Appendix-A-Other-SPSS-File-Formats)
+See [Appendix B Other SPSS File Formats](#Appendix-B-Other-SPSS-File-Formats)

 **SPSS Statistics** (.sav): Data files saved in IBM SPSS Statistics format